Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Technical Appendices and Supplementary Material

-\textbf{Contrastive Learning Theory.} The early studies of theoretical aspects of contrastive learning manage to link contrastive learning to the supervised downstream classification. \cite{arora2019theoretical} proves that representations learned by contrastive learning algorithms can achieve small errors in the downstream linear classification task. \cite{nozawa2021understanding, ash2022investigating, bao2022surrogate} incorporate the effect of negative samples and further extend surrogate bounds.
+\textbf{Contrastive Learning Theory.} The early studies of theoretical aspects of contrastive learning manage to link contrastive learning to the supervised downstream classification. \cite{arora2019theoretical} proves that representations learned by contrastive learning algorithms can achieve small errors in the downstream linear classification task. \cite{ ash2022investigating, bao2022surrogate,nozawa2021understanding} incorporate the effect of negative samples and further extend surrogate bounds.
 Later on, \cite{haochen2021provable} focuses on the unsupervised nature of contrastive learning by modeling the feature similarities between augmented samples and provides generalization guarantee for linear evaluation through borrowing mathematical tools from spectral clustering.
-The idea of modeling similarities is later extended to analyzing contrastive learning for unsupervised domain adaption \cite{shen2022connect} and weakly supervised learning \cite{cui2023rethinking}.
-In a similar vein, \cite{wang2021chaos} put forward the idea of \textit{augmentation overlap} to explain the alignment of positive samples.
-Besides, contrastive learning is also interpreted through various other theoretical frameworks in unsupervised learning, such as nonlinear independent component analysis \cite{zimmermann2021contrastive}, neighborhood component analysis \cite{ko2022revisiting}, stochastic neighbor embedding \cite{hu2022your}, geometric analysis of embedding spaces \cite{huang2023towards}, and message passing techniques \cite{wang2023message}.
-In this paper, our basic assumptions are based on \cite{haochen2021provable} and focus on modeling the similarities between difficult-to-learn example pairs.
+The idea of modeling similarities is later extended to analyzing contrastive learning for unsupervised domain adaption \citep{shen2022connect} and weakly supervised learning \citep{cui2023rethinking}.
+In a similar vein, \cite{wang2021chaos,JMLR:v26:22-1009} put forward the idea of \textit{augmentation overlap} to explain the alignment of positive samples.
+Taking a step further, \citet{cui2025augmentation} proposes an augmentation-aware error bound which enables the explanation of specific types of data augmentation.
+Besides, contrastive learning is also interpreted through various other theoretical frameworks in unsupervised learning, such as nonlinear independent component analysis \citep{zimmermann2021contrastive}, neighborhood component analysis \citep{ko2022revisiting}, stochastic neighbor embedding \citep{hu2022your}, geometric analysis of embedding spaces \citep{huang2023towards}, and message passing techniques \citep{wang2023message}.
+In this paper, our basic assumptions are based on \cite{haochen2021provable} and focus on modeling the similarities between difficult example pairs.